 It is important to note that for much of the construction period the PSE will comprise a series of terraces linked by haul roads on to which material will be tipped and shaped.
 Drainage from the terraces will tend to be significant due to the compaction of material but will be managed by incorporating temporary ponds where these terraces shed water, typically at the toe of the ramps from one terrace to another.
 Temporary bunding will also be placed on the outer edge of the terraces to prevent uncontrolled overspill over the outer edges.
-At the point where the terraces shed back to natural ground, water will either be directed to the ponds on the toe of the landform (Figure 2-3) or contained by temporary ponds within the disturbance footprint.
+At the point where the terraces shed back to natural ground, water will either be directed to the basins on the toe of the landform or contained by temporary ponds within the disturbance footprint.
 All measures and controls implemented throughout construction including the basins, will be undertaken in compliance with the Surface Water Management Plan (SWMP) (S2-FGJV-ENV-PLN-0011) and at a minimum the Managing Urban Stormwater series (the Blue Book).
-A leachate detection program (S2-FGJV-ENV-PRO-0056) will be implemented which identifies the analytes, frequency and location of monitoring.
+A leachate detection program (S2-FGJV-ENV-PRO-0062) will be implemented which identifies the analytes, frequency and location of monitoring until this has been proven to not exceed any background criteria for an agreed period with the respective government stakeholder departments (i.e. EPA and NPWS).